PIH/openmrs-distro-pihemr/README.md

 $ mvn openmrs-sdk:setup -DserverId=[serverId] -Ddistro=org.openmrs.distro:pihemr:2.0.0-SNAPSHOT
 ```

+(*Note*: if the you get an error when running the above command, see the troubleshooting section below)

 * When prompted, select the "pih.config" value to use.
 This determines the site-specific configuration to be applied
 to your server environment.
 Common options are as follows: